- To which language family does Persian belong?

 - How important has Persian been?

-Persian is one of the oldest languages of the world and one of the few remaining “alive and kicking” after several thousands of years.
+Persian is one of the oldest languages of the world and one of the few, remaining “alive and kicking” after several thousands of years.
 Like Greek and Latin, it belongs to the Indo-European family of languages.
 The known history of Persian language is divided into three distinct periods: Old Persian, Middle Persian and New Persian.

-Through its long journey into the modern times, Persian has developed an extensive lexicon and rich literature.
-It has seen world-famous poets such as Ferdowsi, Rumi, Khayyam, Hafez and Sa'di.
+Through its long journey into the modern times, New Persian has developed an extensive lexicon and rich literature.
+It has introduced many renowned poets including Ferdowsi, Khayyam, Rumi, Saadi and Hafez.
 New Persian is not very different from Middle Persian in grammar.
 The main difference is in vocabulary because many Arabic words entered the language after the Arab invasion of Persia.